ndiing/micro/README.md

 ---

-## 💡 Future Plans
+## Development Roadmap
-- Redis-like backend for CacheMap
+- Redis-like backend for `CacheMap`
-- Built-in testing utilities
+- Built-in unit testing utilities
-- CLI scaffolding
+- CLI for scaffolding project modules
-- Swagger/OpenAPI generation
+- OpenAPI/Swagger generation
-- Full E2E auth flow (login → JWT → refresh → revoke)
+- Full authentication flow (login, token, refresh, revoke)

 ---

-Framework ini dibuat khusus untuk kebutuhan internal fintech dan ERP.
-Ringan, modular, dan disusun dengan prinsip fleksibilitas dan maintainability tinggi.

----
+This framework is created specifically for internal fintech and ERP systems.
+It is built with a strong emphasis on flexibility, maintainability, and performance.

-Created with ❤️ by Ridho Prasetya (Ndiing)
+Developed and maintained by Ridho Prasetya (Ndiing).